Buddy Justus

 Buddy Earl Justus (December 25, 1952 – December 13, 1990) was an American spree killer who raped and murdered three women, including a pregnant woman, across Georgia, Florida, and Virginia in October 1978.
-Convicted of all three murders and receiving deaths sentences in all three states, Justus was executed in Virginia in 1990.
+Convicted of all three murders and sentenced to death in all three states, Justus was executed in Virginia in 1990.

 Early life

-Justus was born in Niagara Falls, New York on Christmas Day, 1952.
+Justus was born in Niagara Falls, New York, on Christmas Day, 1952.
 He came from an abusive family, and eventually ended up in a Virginia orphanage.

 Murders

-On October 3, 1978, Justus broke into the Ironto, Virginia trailer of Ida Mae Moses, 21, and proceeded to rape and murder her.
+On October 3, 1978, Justus broke into the Ironto, Virginia trailer of Ida Mae Moses, 21, and raped, murdered, and mutilated her.
 Moses, a nurse, had been set to give birth in two weeks and had already planned a name for her unborn son.

 Justus moved south, picking up an 18-year-old hitchhiker, Dale Goins, along the way.
 They kidnapped, raped, and murdered Rosemary Jackson, a 32-year-old housewife, while she was leaving a store in Atlanta.
-Days later, in Florida, Justus and Goins kidnapped, raped, and murdered, Stephanie Hawkins, who had been preparing for her son's birthday party.
+Days later, in Florida, Justus and Goins kidnapped, raped, and murdered Stephanie Hawkins, who had been preparing for her son's birthday party.

 Trial and execution

 Justus was arrested on October 11, 1978, in Grundy, Virginia.
 He and Goins were tried for each of the three murders they had committed.
 Justus was convicted of killing Moses, Jackson, and Hawkins, receiving a death sentence for each murder.
 Goins was convicted of murdering Jackson and Hawkins, receiving life sentences in Georgia and Florida, which he is still serving.
 In 1983, Justus said he was planning to waive his appeals, but then changed his mind.

 After his appeals failed, Justus was executed in the electric chair at the Virginia State Penitentiary on December 13, 1990.
 Justus had no last words, but gave an interview earlier that day.
 In a morning interview with WFIR, Justus said "I want it to be over with, not for me, but for the victims' families.
 I'm ready to go to a better place.
 I want it to be put to rest.
 I've asked for forgiveness to a lot of people and I was able to forgive myself."
 Justus also admonished capital punishment, calling it "barbaric".
 "Let me be the last person," he said.
 "There is a better way to deal with crimes than taking people's lives."
-His last meal consisted of sirloin steak, french fries, tossed salad, strawberry pie and tea.
 Justus was the last man executed at the Virginia State Penitentiary.
 All subsequent executions in Virginia were carried out at Greensville Correctional Center.